columnflow.inference

 DotDict | str

-Returns True if a process whose name matches process, and optionally whose category’s name matches category, is existing, and False otherwise.
+Returns True if a process whose name matches process, and optionally whose category’s name matches category, exists, and False otherwise.
 Both process and category can be a string, a pattern, or sequence of them.

 Return type: